- lookup_value - The value to match in lookup_array.

-Frequently, the MATCH function is combined with the INDEX function in order to retrieve a value at a certain (matched) position.
+Frequently, the MATCH function is combined with the INDEX function to retrieve a value at a certain (matched) position.
 In other words, MATCH figures out the position, and INDEX returns the value at that position.
-For a detailed explanation, see How to use INDEX and MATCH.
+For a detailed overview with simple examples, see How to use INDEX and MATCH.

 Match type information

 Match type is optional.
-If not provided, match type defaults to 1 (exact or next smallest).
-When match type is 1 or -1, it is sometimes referred to as "approximate match".
-However, keep in mind that MATCH will find an exact match with all match types, as noted in the table below:
+If not provided, match_type defaults to 1 (exact or next smallest).
+When match_type is 1 or -1, it is sometimes referred to as an "approximate match".
+However, keep in mind that MATCH will always perform an exact match when possible, as noted in the table below:

-When match type is set to zero, MATCH performs an exact match.
+When match_type is zero (0), MATCH performs an exact match only.
 In the example below, the formula in E3 is:

 =MATCH(E2,B3:B11,0) // returns 4